 The Secretary-Treasurer is the chief elected financial officer for the VAF and is responsible for overseeing the maintenance the VAF books and records, for assuring proper financial records and accounting by the VAF, as well as legal and tax exemption compliance.
 Additionally, the Secretary-Treasurer is responsible for submitting an annual budget to the Board for approval.

 6.6 Election of Officers

 Board officers are elected within the Board from those currently serving.
-Officers are elected by secret ballot at an annual meeting of the Board.
+See section 5.4

 6.7 Resignation and Removal

 An Officer may resign at any time by providing written notice to the Board.
-An Officer may be removed for any reason by a two-thirds (2/3) vote by secret ballot of the Board at any meeting where a quorum is present.
+An officer may be removed from office with cause by the director by vote of the Board at any meeting where a quorum is present.
 A simple majority must approve the removal.

 In the event that the office of President becomes vacant, the Vice President assumes that office for the remainder of the term.
 In the event that any other Officer position becomes vacant, the President appoints an interim officer to fill the vacant office until a new Officer is elected by the Board at its next scheduled meeting to fill the unexpired term.